 As a full band they have a lively and gritty sound with tight harmony and a driving rhythm section reminiscent of the music of the juke joints and jazz halls of the 1920’s and '30s.
 The band moves effortlessly between toe-tapping dance music, the yearning of country blues and the embellishments and energy of ragtime and jazz.

-Past and current additional supporting musicians include:
+Current and past additional supporting musicians include:

 Noah Gotfrit - upright bass